 5. Healthy Snacks

-Swap the usual treats and snacks for healthier ones.
+Our final tip for healthy eating is to swap the usual treats and snacks for healthier ones.
 Sweets, crisps and other junk food snacks are lacking in nutrients and in the long run, can be harmful to health if eaten regularly.
 These snacks have been developed with profit in mind – not your family’s health and wellbeing.
 They also create cravings that may make whole foods seem bland and tasteless.
 By replacing sugary or salty snacks with healthier, real food options, you don’t have to worry if your kids don’t eat their dinner that night.

 Start by offering fresh fruits and vegetables at snack time.
 Fruits like apples, bananas and satsumas are ideal, or why not try vegetable crudités with a dip?
 If you’re on the go, look for healthier convenience foods to bring with you.
 Nowadays, there is a growing range of snacks available made with healthier ‘real food’ ingredients, including fun snacks designed especially for kids.
 Keep a couple in your handbag when out and about so you’re not tempted to grab a chocolate bar.
 Add a couple to family picnics.
 Or give your kids a fun surprise in their lunchbox that you can be happy for them to have.